rarescosma/octotail/README.md

   `_GH_PASS="pass github"`
 - _if using 2FA_ - set `_GH_TOKEN_CMD` to a command that outputs an OTP token
   for the GitHub 2FA, e.g. `_GH_PASS="totp github"`
-- set `_JOB_NAME` to the name of the job you want to tail
+- set `_WORKFLOW` to the name of the workflow whose runs you want to tail
 - replace `"refs/heads/main"` with `refs/tags/*` (without the quotes) if
-  you expect the job to run on tags
+  you expect the workflow to run on tags

 NOTE: the hook assumes you're using `zsh`, change the shebang to your own shell, just make sure to invoke it with the right flags to get an interactive, login